 Local Characters: Basia Palka – Poet

 Jim and I met Basia at Nancy Smillie’s Gallery and Shop in Cresswell Lane where she works – when she is not busy writing her lovely poetry.
 She is very involved with the Polish Social and Educational Society and can be found reading her poetry at their very lively and enjoyable ‘Evenings of Word and Music.
-The Polish Club is at 5 Parkgrove Terrace where they also have a brilliant restaurant but you have to make sure that you book.
+The Polish Club is at 5 Parkgrove Terrace where they also have a brilliant restaurant but you have to be sure to book.
+(2006)

 I am agonizingly disturbed